Fully-heavy tetraquark states and their evidences in the LHC observations: Summary

-Base on such a scenario, more signals for the $T_{(cc\bar{c}\bar{c})}$ states should be observed in other decay channels via either $S$ or $P$-wave transitions, such as $J/\psi \eta_c$, $J/\psi \chi_{c0,1,2}$, $\eta_c h_c$, and so on.
-As an analogy, the di-$\Upsilon$ decay channel should have potential for the observations of the $T_{(bb\bar{b}\bar{b})}$ states.
-Notice that no signals of the $T_{(bb\bar{b}\bar{b})}$ states are found based on the present statistics at LHCb~\cite{LHCexp}.
+Based on such a scenario, we expect that more signals for the $T_{(4c)}$ states should be observed in other decay channels via either $S$- or $P$-wave transitions, such as $\eta_c\eta_c$, $J/\psi h_c$, $J/\psi \chi_{cJ}$, $\eta_c h_c$.
+By extending the calculations to the full-bottom tetraquark systems, we have also included the mass spectra of the $bb\bar{b}\bar{b}$ states and their fall-apart decays in Tab.~\ref{cccc} and Tab.~\ref{bbbbabc}, respectively.
+Several $2S$-wave $T_{(4b)}$ states, such as $T_{(4b)0^{++}}(19767)$ and $T_{(4b)0^{++}}(19811)$, should have good potentials to be observed in di-$\Upsilon$ and $\Upsilon\Upsilon(2S)$ decay channels.
+Notice that no signals of the $T_{(4b)}$ states are found based on the present statistics at LHCb~\cite{LHCexp}.
 This can be due to the low production rates for such heavy objects.